ca-montenegro/node-Express-react-mongoBoilerPlate/README.md

 ## How to Use the App

 In the app you have to submit player by player.
 Type the user name and hit enter or the submit button.
 If the player has a public profile, he will be ready to play.
-In case the player have private profile, an alert will be display, the player will be not ready and you must type another user.
+In case the player has private profile, an alert will be display, the player will be not ready and you must type another user.
 When both players are ready, you can hit the button "Fight!!" and the player with more likes in his/her pictures will win.

-At the both is the records table where you can see the all the matches among user, the likes-count and the winner.
+At the bottom stand the record table where you can see all the matches among user, the likes-count and the winner.

 # Running the app